ouspg/CryptoCourse/Week4Exercises/README.md

 Can you access route `/admin/top-secret` just by modifying the cookie of the guest user?

-In this case, we have access for hashed password of the admin user, which should be normally still unusable for authentication.
+In this case, we have access for hashed password (or secret) of the admin user, which still should be normally unusable for authentication, but now it is because of the selected hashing algorithm.

 > You should return source code and shortly explain what you did.
 You can use existing tools for calculating new signatures.